Rajinikanth: 2011-present: Career fluctuations and return to success

+After a two-year absence from big screen, his 169th film is Jailer, which was directed by Nelson Dilipkumar.
+He played a retired jailer in the film and it was released on 10 August 2023.
+The film received predominantly positive reviews upon its release and achieved tremendous commercial success, grossing over ₹600 crores worldwide.
+In 2024, he appeared in T. J. Gnanavel's action drama film Vettaiyan and did a guest appearance in his daughter's (Aishwarya Rajinikanth) sports drama film Lal Salaam.
+While the latter sank without a trace, Vettaiyan opened to positive critical reception, but underperformed commercially.
+In 2025, he appeared in Lokesh Kanagaraj's action thriller Coolie.
+He is currently working on Jailer 2 directed by Nelson Dilipkumar.

 Political career

-Rajinikanth said: "Even God cannot save Tamil Nadu if AIADMK returns to power."
-Rajinikanth wholeheartedly supported the DMK and Tamil Mannila Congress alliance and asked the people of Tamil Nadu and his fans to vote for that alliance.
-This alliance had a complete victory in 1996.
-Rajinikanth also supported the DMK-Tamil Mannila Congress alliance in the 1996 Indian general election and 1998 Indian general election.
+It was speculated that Rajinikanth would enter politics in 1995.
+He decided against it and declared that if he entered politics now, it would result in a lot of confusion and that he would not be able to serve the people and fulfil their expectations.
+However, he added that if Chief Minister J. Jayalalithaa's party returns to power in the 1996 Tamil Nadu Legislative Assembly election, "even God cannot save the people of the State".
+Rajinikanth went on to wholeheartedly support the Dravida Munnetra Kazhagam (DMK) and Tamil Maanila Congress alliance and asked the people of Tamil Nadu and his fans to vote for that alliance.
+This alliance had a complete victory in the elections.
+He also supported the same alliance in the 1996 and 1998 Indian general elections.

 Later in 2004, Rajinikanth said he would personally vote for the Bharatiya Janata Party (BJP) but would not extend his support to any front during the upcoming Indian general election.
 The party, however, failed to win any seats in Tamil Nadu in the Lok Sabha.

-Rajinikanth canceled his visit to Sri Lanka on March 2017 at the urging of Tamil Nadu politicians.
+Rajinikanth canceled his visit to Sri Lanka in March 2017 at the urging of Tamil Nadu politicians.
 Leaders of the BJP criticized this choice.
 In June 2017, BJP leader Subramanian Swamy alleged that Rajinikanth was illiterate and unfit for politics.
 He also accused Rajinikanth of financial fraud, claiming that he has strong proof of financial irregularities by Rajinikanth that will bring down Rajinikanth's political aspirations.

 However several political analysts state Rajinikanth has missed his chance and unlike 1996 when he was at his peak it will be very difficult for him to make a significant impact in 2019.

 Rajinikanth announced entry into politics on 31 December 2017 and confirmed his intention to contest in the 2021 Tamil Nadu Legislative Assembly elections in all 234 constituencies.
 He stated that his party would resign if it was unable to fulfill its electoral promises within three years of coming into power.
-Rajinikant dissolved his party Rajini Makkal Mandram (RMM) on 12 July 2021 and also said that he has no plans to enter politics in the future.
+Rajinikanth dissolved his organisation Rajini Makkal Mandram (RMM) on 12 July 2021 and also said that he has no plans to enter politics in the future.